gpuweb/gpuweb/proposals/sized-binding-arrays.md

 A new `binding_array<T, N>` type is added that can only be used as a binding and not created directly in shaders.

  - `N` is the size of the array and must be a compile-time constant value or (optionally) an override constant.
-   It is validated to less than or equal to the `bindingCount` of the respective `GPUBindGroupLayoutEntry`.
+   It is validated to less than or equal to the `bindingArraySize` of the respective `GPUBindGroupLayoutEntry`.
  - `T` is the type of the binding this array is used for, which is validated against the rest of the contents of the `GPUBindGroupLayoutEntry`.

 (TODO for WGSL, can `binding_array` be passed around in function parameters?)